data-apis/scipy-2023-presentation/outline.md

-    * The array-api-tests package is a rigorous and complete test suite for testing against the array API and can be used to determine where an array API library follows the specification and where it doesn’t.
+    * The array-api-tests package is a rigorous and complete test suite for testing against the array API and can be used to determine where an array API library follows the specification and where it doesn't.

       * All behavior specified by the spec is rigorously tested.